-How to Burn H.264 Video to DVD on Mac & PC
+How to Convert and Burn TV Episodes to DVD on a Mac

 See more about: Blu-ray Creator to convert and burn h.264 movies to Blu-ray / DVD for watching on big screen.

-H.264 (MPEG-4 AVC) is a video encoding standard for compressing and distributing video content.
-The standard provides better quality at substantially lower bit rates than the popular MPEG-4 ASP (DivX or XviD), making it flexible to be applied to a great selection of applications on networks and systems.
-You'll find many of containers capable of using H.264 (with AAC/AC3 audio) as format including MKV, MOV, MP4, AVI.
+H.264 is a video encoding standard for compressing and distributing video content.
+The standard provides better quality at substantially lower bit rates than the popular MPEG-4 ASP, making it flexible to be applied to a great selection of applications on networks and systems.
+You'll find many of containers capable of using H.264 as format including MKV, MOV, MP4, AVI.
 Sometimes, H.264 is referred as x264 – the open source encoder implementation of the h.264 standard.

 Note that if you want a way to convert h.264 to DVD on Windows, please use DVD Creator for Windows.

 Step 1: Add H.264 movie file(s)

 The first step is to launch the software then click on the "+" icon on the main screen to add H.264 digital videos you want to burn to disc for Mac.

 Repeat the operation until you add all the video sources.
 Other type of movie formats are supported, as well.